|Applies to||flex containers|

 |Feature||Chrome||Firefox (Gecko)||Internet Explorer||Opera||Safari|

-To activate flexbox support, for Firefox 18 and 19, the user has to change the about:config preference "layout.css.flexbox.enabled" to
+To activate flexbox support in Firefox 18 and 19, the user has to visit about:config and change the value of the

 true.
-Multi-line flexbox are supported since Firefox 28.
+Multi-line flexbox has been supported since Firefox 28.

 In Internet Explorer 10-11 (but not 12+), if column flex items have